 - Possible human resource changes

-– Owners personal expenses such as auto expenses, entertainment, travel, pension, insurance etc.
+- Owner’s personal expenses such as auto expenses, entertainment, travel, pension, insurance, and more.

 Adjusted Net Profit X Profit Multiplier= Value

-From a buyer’s point of view if they pay $250,000 for a business and they plan to get a 20% return on their investment – that would be $50,000 per year.
-This would be a decent return and the new owner would get their investment back in 5 years.
+From a buyer’s point of view, if they pay $250,000 for a business and they plan to get a 20% return on their investment – that would be $50,000 per year.
+This would be a decent return and the new owner would earn their investment back in 5 years.
 This type of arrangement figured out prior to the sale may make the business worth more.
-A different example is a business that sells for $800,000.00 and plan to get a 12% return on investment – that would be $96,000 per year.
-It would take 12 years to get a return on the investment.